By Jim Miller

 Diagnosing Sleep Apnea

-To help you get a handle on your husband’s problem, the American Sleep Apnea Association has several diagnostic tests he can take at SleepApnea.org/treat — click on “Test Yourself.”
+To help you get a handle on your husband’s problem, the American Sleep Apnea Association has several diagnostic tests one can take at SleepApnea.org/treat — click on “Test Yourself.”

-If the screening indicates that he may have sleep apnea, make an appointment with his doctor or a sleep specialist who will probably recommend an overnight diagnostic sleep test called polysomnography, which can take place at a sleep center lab (see SleepEducation.com), or at home using a portable device.
+If the screening indicates that one may have sleep apnea, it is important to make an appointment with a doctor or a sleep specialist who will probably recommend an overnight diagnostic sleep test called polysomnography, which can take place at a sleep center lab (see SleepEducation.com), or at home using a portable device.

 Your husband is at greater risk for sleep apnea if he’s overweight, smokes or consumes excessive amounts of alcohol.
 Excess weight, especially around the neck, puts pressure on the airway, which can cause it to collapse.